Already got a Virgin Money mortgage?

 ID to confirm your identity and address may be required.
 Passports, bank statements and utility bills are good examples.

 Your last mortgage statement may be needed to help prove that your mortgage payments are being made.

-If you are remortgaging and not moving home, then our remortgage products come with a free basic valuation and free standard legal costs (on properties worth under £3m).
+Our remortgage deals can come with additional benefits, such as free basic valuation and standard legal costs included (on properties worth under £3m).

 When you take out a mortgage, there may be an application fee to pay to cover the cost of arranging your deal.
-For a limited time no application fees are payable on new Virgin Money residential mortgages.
 Full details of any fees will be outlined within your Mortgage Illustration.

 You must bear in mind if you are switching lenders, your current lender may charge an exit fee, as well as an early repayment charge if you decide to leave early, and you're likely to incur costs when setting up your new deal.